ETACE/ace_covid19/README.md

 Version: July 2020

 This is the source code of the ace_covid19 model.
-The economic part is partly based on the [EURACE@Unibi](http://www.wiwi.uni-bielefeld.de/lehrbereiche/vwl/etace/Eurace_Unibi/), a large-scale agent-based macroeconomic model.
+The economic part is partly based on the [EURACE@Unibi](http://www.wiwi.uni-bielefeld.de/lehrbereiche/vwl/etace/Eurace_Unibi/) model, a large-scale agent-based macroeconomic model.
 In light of the COVID-19 pandemic, we implement social interactions among agents to model the spread of the COVID-19 disease.
-This allows us to analyze the effect of the different lockdown policies and reopening strategies on economic variables like GDP, public expenditures, bankruptcies or unemployment rates, as well as epidemological effects (number of infected individuals, casulties) in an integrated model.
+This allows us to analyze the effect of the different lockdown policies and reopening strategies on economic variables like GDP, public expenditures, bankruptcies or unemployment rates, as well as epidemiological effects (number of infected individuals, casualties) in an integrated model.

 ## Getting Started